sbalint98/oneMKL/README.md

 3. You can [Build with Conan](#building-with-conan) to automate the process of getting dependencies or you can download and install the required dependencies manually and [Build with CMake](#building-with-cmake) directly.

 *Note: Conan package manager automates the process of getting required packages, so that you do not have to go to different web location and follow different instructions to install them.*

 ---
+## Build Setup with HipSYCL

+1. Install hipSYCL with the prefered backends enabled see the [hipSYCL documentation](https://github.com/illuhad/hipSYCL/blob/develop/doc/installing.md) for instructions

+2. Install an appropriate version of rocBLAS see instructions [here](https://rocblas.readthedocs.io/en/master/install.html)

+4. Clone this project to `<path to onemkl>`, where `<path to onemkl>` is the root directory of this repository.

+3. Download and install the required dependencies manually and [Build with CMake](#building-with-cmake).

+---